Use Aurora HDR for free for 14 days.

 People expect a bit of fading with older photographs, so you don’t need to be too heavy-handed at this point.
 Use the Before / After curtain to check your work as you edit.

-Keep in mind that not every imperfection needs to cloned out.
+Keep in mind that not every imperfection needs to be cloned out.
 Start with the most distracting offenders, then decide from there.
 This image has a lot of dust and scratches, and I could easily spend a couple of hours cloning parts of the image to get rid of them all.
 The dust in the background isn’t too much of a bother, but the dust and scratches on the child’s suit are a bit distracting.

 The Clone & Stamp tool allows you to choose a source, which will then be copied and pasted onto another area of the image.
 To fix the suit, I chose to use parts of the suit without dust or scratches as the source and pasted them onto the areas that were scratched.
-You can use the [ and ] keys to easily adjust the size of your tool.
+You can use the [ and ] keys while restoring photographs to easily adjust the size of your tool.

 This same tool can be used to remove the other small amounts of dust throughout the rest of the photograph, or you can finish your photo retouching work at this point.